ShaliniN19/ORM/README.md

 # Ex02 Django ORM Web Application
-## Date:
+## Date: 19.03.2025

 ## AIM
-To develop a Django application to store and retrieve data from a bank loan database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a movies database using Object Relational Mapping(ORM).

-## ENTITY RELATIONSHIP DIAGRAM

 ## DESIGN STEPS